Ph.D University of Toronto

 Scholarly and Practice Interests:

-Homelessness, at-risk youth, children’s mental health, health and social disparities, critical race theory, qualitative research methods, and social work practice in schools.
+Homelessness, at-risk youth, children’s mental health, health and social disparities, critical race theory, culturally competent practice, qualitative research methods, and social work practice in schools.